osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 IEnumerable<PItoADHFloatType> rangeValues = await dataService.GetRangeValuesAsync<PItoADHFloatType>(streamId, startIndex, 10)
 ```

 SDS can retrieve interpolated values where data does not explicitly exist.
 In this case we are asking for 10 events between the two indices.
-Suppose that if we only have 5 values stored between these indices, the other 5 values will be interpolated for.
+Suppose that if we only have 5 values stored between these indices, the other 5 values will be interpolated.

 ```C#
 IEnumerable<PItoADHFloatType> interpolatedValues = await dataService.GetValuesAsync<PItoADHFloatType>(streamId, startIndex, endIndex, 10)